Skip to main content

 First, select Bitbucket then Connect to a Bitbucket Server through the menu:

-Fill the relevant information about your Bitbucket self-hosted module.
+Fill in the relevant information about your Bitbucket self-hosted module.
 If you are not sure what those are, contact your system administrator.

 caution